paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 ### Starting a Dispute

-A dispute is initiated once a node sends the first `Dispute` wire message, which must contain an "invalid" vote and some "valid" vote.
+A dispute is initiated once a node sends the first `DisputeRequest` wire message, which must contain an "invalid" vote and a "valid" vote.

-The dispute distribution subsystem can instructed to send that message out to all concerned validators by means of a `DisputeDistributionMessage::SendDispute` message.
+The dispute distribution subsystem can get instructed to send that message out to all concerned validators by means of a `DisputeDistributionMessage::SendDispute` message.
 That message must contain an invalid vote from the local node and some valid one, e.g. a backing statement.

-We include a valid vote as well so any node regardless of whether it is synced with the chain or not or has seen backing/approval vote can see that there are conflicting votes available, hence we have a valid dispute.
+We include a valid vote as well, so any node regardless of whether it is synced with the chain or not or has seen backing/approval vote can see that there are conflicting votes available, hence we have a valid dispute.
 Nodes will still need to check whether the disputing votes are somewhat current and not some